arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 ## Related Products

 <!---
-Related products: This section list some of the related products like shields or others.
-Ask and align with the Project Manager responsible of the product and check the sales brief.
+Related products: This section lists some of the related products like shields or others.
+Ask and align with the Project Manager responsible for the product and check the sales brief.
 It is important to put the SKU of each item.
-Actual items only for example purposes.
+Actual items are only for example purposes.
 -->

 - Arduino Mega Proto Shield Rev3 (A000080)